 5 Freaky, Once-in-a-Lifetime Double-Holidays

 The only Thanksgivukkah of our lifetimes occurred on November 28, 2013, but there’s no need to kvetch!
-Here are four more amazing hybrid holidays you can start planning for now.
+Here are four more amazing hybrid holidays you never knew about.

-Combines: Easter Sunday and the Passover Seder into a single, unleavened spring fling.
+Combines: Easter Sunday and Passover Seder into a single, unleavened spring fling.

 Happens on: Sunday, April 11, 2123.
 While Easter Sunday falls within the week-long celebration of Passover most years (including 2014), April 11, 2123 is the next time the two holidays begin at exactly the same time.
 Only 15 percent of the time do the holidays occur a month apart.

 Celebrate by: Hiding Easter eggs around the lawn and afikoman around the house.
 Getting matzoh from the Easter Bunny.
 Debating who would win in the ultimate miracle match-up: Jesus or Moses?
 Or skip the debate and learn the meaning behind your favorite Easter traditions.